david-heurtel-depeiges/david-heurtel-depeiges.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Joined Google DeepMind as a Student Researcher for the next 4 months! :gb: :guard:
+Joined Google DeepMind as a Student Researcher for the next 4 months!